 There are many independent shops, pubs and cafes including the Courtyard Cafe, the perfect place for an afternoon tea, as well as an art gallery and an intriguing antique shop for those looking for something different.

-There is also a supermarket (Co Op) which stocks a vast array of local products and produce as well as household names.
+There is also a supermarket (Co Op) which stocks a vast array of local products and produce.

 The Tourist Information Centre is situated inside the library building near the Co Op supermarket.

 Langport, like Somerton, has many things to see and do as well as a range of places to eat.